 You can leverage an existing portfolio or create a new one to help meet your financial goals.

-Our range of products provide our clients the flexibility to choose the loan that best suits their individual investment needs and preferences.
+As Money magazine’s Margin Lender of the Year 2023, Leveraged provides clients with the flexibility to choose the loan that best suits their individual investment requirements.

 The Leveraged Margin Loan is a flexible loan account offering a range of interest rate options, 3,000+ acceptable investments such as shares, ETFs and unlisted managed funds plus the ability to either manage the loan directly or use the services of a stockbroker/financial adviser of your choice.